TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

-However the HMENU and sub-menu objects are so powerful that it would be very useful to use these objects for creating menus of links which does not relate to pages in TYPO3 by their ids.
+However the HMENU and sub-menu objects are so powerful that it would be very useful to use these objects for creating menus of links which do not relate to pages in TYPO3 by their ids.
 This could be a menu reflecting a menu structure of a plugin where each link might link to the same page id in TYPO3 but where the difference would be in some parameter value.